Güleryüz (magazine)

-During the Turkish War of Independence (1919-1923) Güleryüz was the most influential humoristic magazine in Istanbul.
+During the Turkish War of Independence (1919-1923), Güleryüz was the most influential humoristic magazine in Istanbul.
 It supported Mustafa Kemal Atatürk and frequently published his cartoons.
 Moreover, it publicly contributed to the assumption that the war could be won.
 Parts of its volumes were regularly censored.

 Its texts and numerous caricatures were written and designed by Sedat Simavi himself.
 The contributors included Ahmet Rasim, Ercümend Ekrem, Fazıl Ahmed, Cevad Şakir and Mustafa İzzet.

-As a counterpart and support of the Turkish government the politico-humorous journal Aydede was founded in 1922.
+As a counterpart and supporter of the Turkish government, the politico-humorous journal Aydede was founded in 1922.